 Kew Gardens (Royal Botanic Gardens), Kew, Richmond, London, TW9 3AB

 Dates: 16th to 20th Jul 2014

-Blondie, Paul Weller, Leona Lewis and Jools Holland and his Rhythm and Blues Orchestra are on the Kew the Music line-up when it returns for summer 2013 this July.
-Roland Gift, the voice of Fine Young Cannibals, appears as a special guest with Jools Holland on Friday 12th July while bands Bellowhead and The Human League also play at the six-day festival - a series of outdoor picnic concerts set against the backdrop of the Victorian Temperate House at Kew Gardens.
-In previous years these concerts have proved to be a great success with the likes of Status Quo, James Morrison and Gipsy Kings playing.
+Elvis Costello, Simple Minds and Jools Holland and his Rhythm and Blues Orchestra are on the Kew the Music line-up when it returns for summer 2014 this July.
+Marc Almond and Melanie C appear as a special guest stars with Jools Holland on Friday 18th July while Bill Bailey and tribute band Bjorn Again also play at the six-day festival - a series of outdoor picnic concerts set against the backdrop of the Victorian Temperate House at Kew Gardens.
+In previous years these concerts have proved to be a great success with the likes of Blondie, Paul Weller, Status Quo, James Morrison and Gipsy Kings playing.
 For the ultimate package there is also the option to VIP your evening with picnic hampers, a BBQ at the Pavilion Restaurant and reserved seating.

 Colourful, loud and unashamedly camp.
 Lovebox has the winning formula.